CNP-CIIMAR/bioinformatics-utilities/README.md

 ## Output
 - The script outputs a single TSV file named final_output_hmmer.tsv, which contains concatenated data from all diamond.out files and includes an additional column specifying the species name, extracted from the directory name.

+## Script 20: move_genome_files_from_list.py

-##Script 20: Move Matching Partial Genome Files names
+## Move Matching Partial Genome Files names

 This repository contains a Python script for moving Genome files with end sufix .fna based on partial names found in a text file.
 The script is useful for organizing files in directories, especially when dealing with large datasets or project files.

 ## Description

-The `move_files.py` script reads a text file containing partial file names.
+The `move_genome_files_from_list.py` script reads a text file containing partial file names.
 It then searches for files that match these partial names in a provided directory and moves these files to a new destination directory.

 ## Requirements